Ram-95/Image_downloader_flask/README.md

         PAUSE

-#### All the images will be saved to a directory, will be zipped and available for download.
+#### Given a gallery URL, this site will
+ - Create a directory.
+ - Download the images from the URL and saves it to the directory.
+ - Zip the directory and provides the zip folder as download attachment.